Yankuba Sima: Bàsquet Manresa (2018–2022)

 Sima returned to Spain in 2018 to pursue professional basketball.
 He initially joined CB Breogán on a trial period at the start of the 2018-19 season, but he never made his debut for the Galician team.
 Sima later signed with Bàsquet Manresa of the Liga ACB in December 2018.
 He made his professional debut on 24 December 2018, in a Liga ACB game against Obradoiro.
-In March of 2019, Manresa extended Sima's contract until 2022.
+In March 2019, Manresa extended Sima's contract until 2022.
 After seeing little playtime during the 2019-20 season Sima joined Club Ourense Baloncesto on loan in January 2020, playing the rest of the season in the LEB Oro.

 Sima spent two more seasons in Manresa, recording his best numbers in the 2021-22 season.
 He averaged 7.4 points and 4 rebounds per game in a total of 36 games played.
 Sima also reached the 2022 Basketball Champions League Final Four with Manresa, losing the final to Lenovo Tenerife.